 - The Westin Valencia is the most luxurious hotel in the city, so it is a no-brainer to stay here when you are in Valencia, whether it be for leisure or business.
 And while Westin is not Marriott’s most luxurious brand, this hotel is easily one of the best hotels in its portfolio.

 - Marriott Bonvoy top tier members have access to a complimentary full breakfast buffet (and not a continental breakfast as is the case in most other Marriott properties).

 I really enjoyed my stay at this hotel and it’s hard to find faults with this hotel at all.
 Just some things you need to beware of or some areas where I think there is room for improvement:

-This is not a small-scale, intimate, boutique hotel, but a rather large city hotel, bordering a corporate feeling.
+- This is not a small-scale, intimate, boutique hotel, but a rather large city hotel with a somewhat corporate feeling.

-While the breakfast was decent with a wide range of choices on offer, the buffet was not as impressive and extensive as in Starwood’s other luxury properties.
+- While the breakfast is decent with a wide range of choices on offer, the buffet is not as impressive and extensive as in Marriott’s other luxury properties.

-Service at the restaurants is rather slow, but this is Spain, not the USA.
+- Service at the restaurants is rather slow, but keep in mind that this is Spain, not the USA.

-The rooms with terraces are gorgeous, but not all of them get sunshine, so if chilling on your terrace in the afternoon sun is a must, make sure to request this when making a booking.
+- The rooms with terraces are gorgeous, but not all of them get sunshine, so if chilling on your terrace in the afternoon sun is a must, make sure to request a south or west facing room when making a booking.

 TIPS FOR FUTURE GUESTS & SAVE MONEY

 - Room tip: all rooms are gorgeous here, but if a terrace is a must, then be sure to book a Grand Deluxe room (or higher room category).